knovuslab/Open-Assistant/oasst-shared/README.md

-# Shared Python code for Open Assistant
+# Shared Python code for ራስ | rasGPT

 Run `pip install -e .` to install the package in editable mode.